 10) Loss of abstract thinking

 Those living with dementia with Alzheimer’s disease may lose the ability to solve problems.
-Is mum struggling to keep track of their household bills?
-She may have difficulty with problem-solving or do simple mathematics because she has forgotten what to do with the numbers.
+Are they struggling to keep track of their household bills?
+They may have difficulty with problem-solving or do simple mathematics because they have forgotten what to do with the numbers.

 Looking for Dementia Carers?